EU VAT: New rules for cross-border e-commerce

 1. Value < €150: The new Import One-Stop Shop (IOSS)

-To omit extra hassle, the One-Stop Shop can also be applied for import sales.
-A company that is not based in the EU can appoint an intermediary and gets granted an IOSS EU VAT identification number in an EU member state of choice.
+To omit extra hassle, the One-Stop Shop is also applicable for import sales.
+A company that is not based in the EU can appoint an intermediary.
+They further sign up for an IOSS EU VAT identification number in an EU member state of choice.
 When providing this number to the customs authorities, the consignments are then “import VAT exempt” upon importation.
-On basis of the monthly OSS VAT return, the responsible party declares VAT and it is then transferred to the customer’s VAT administration.
+On basis of the monthly OSS VAT return, the responsible party declares VAT.
+This is then transferred to the customer’s VAT administration.